AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 });
 ```

-After we have defined the data, it's time to pass to the series defining.
+After we have defined the data, it's time to create series.

-AnyMaps provide a wide range of series available for usage, so at the first step you should make up your mind about which series (map) type (or types) you're going to use in your Drill Down Map.
-All supported Maps can be found in the [Maps](../Maps_List) list.
+AnyMap provides several types of series, so at the first step you should make up your mind about which series (map) type (or types) you are going to use in your Drill Down Map.

-In this sample we've decided to use Choropleth, as it's one of the most popular series type and it's quite a good choice for performing the information about population.
+In this sample we've decided to use [Choropleth Map](Choropleth_Map), as it's one of the most popular series type.

 ```
-// Set the series for all maps usaSeries = usaMap.choropleth(usaDataSet);
+// create series for USA map
+usaSeries = usaMap.choropleth(usaDataSet);
 ```

 Now, it's time to enable the drill down interactivity in our map.

-## Add maps through AJAX
+## Load maps using AJAX

-Using AJAX means that you don't simultaneously load all maps you're going to use in your Drill Down Map, but you get a necessary map each time you make an AJAX request.
+Using AJAX means that you don't load all maps you're going to use in your Drill Down Map simultaneously - you loading a map  time when needed.

-A request in AJAX should have the following fields:
+In jQuery AJAX request should contain following fields:
- - type: AnyChart supports two request types, "GET" and "POST"
+ - type: "GET" and "POST",
- - url: A link to the requested file
+ - url: a link to the requested file,
- - dateType: a type of the data of the requested file
+ - dateType: a type of the data of the requested file ("json" when you load map in GeoJSON format),
- - success: in this field we set a function which is to be run, if the requested file has been successfully loaded
+ - success: in this field we set a function which is to be run when the requested file has been successfully loaded,
  - error: this field contains actions that should be performed if the request fails (this field is not necessary).
-In our case it shows an alert warning a user of failed map load
+In our case it shows an alert, warning a user of failed map load.

- In this sample we have used maps in .json format.

 ```
 jQuery.ajax({